Aughol/CTF-Workshop/linux_install.md

 VMWare Workstation Pro performs remarkedly better than VirtualBox and has more features out of box.
 Many utilities, such as fullscreen and USB support are better supported than VirtualBox.

+The latest version of VMWare Workstation (Windows\Linux) is 12, and the latest version of VMWare Fusion (Macintosh) is 8.

+*A note about some recent news involving VMWare, inc.*
+VMWare has recently fired the entirety of its developers working on Workstation and Fusion who happen to live in the United States.
+This was due to a restructuring effort, as the company deemed the US developers were not worth the cost, and have decided to move the development effort into another country.
+VMWare has confirmed that they are not axing the Workstation/Fusion product line.
+Many people have echoed the sentiment that they're killing the whole product, which is simply untrue.
+It is possible that the quality of the product may dip, but it still currently performs better than VirtualBox.

 **We cannot provide a direct download link to VMWare as it is located in the Dreamspark Premium store.
 You must sign into your account, select "VMWare," then "Software."
 Select *Workstation 12 Pro* for Windows and Linux systems and *Fusion 8 Pro* for Macintosh.
 If you have no Dreamspark Premium account then search your Knights email for a message that allows you to sign up.
 It's worth the effort.**

-The latest version of VMWare Workstation (Windows\Linux) is 12, and the latest version of VMWare Fusion (Macintosh) is 8.

 #### 2.2.3 Which VM should you choose?